THU-syh/biostack/examples/readme.txt

-Code examples accompanied by research papers on topics related to the framework.
+Code examples built by developers, some of which are accompanied by research papers.